zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Extends an existing string with another.

-   :h: the handle of the store to modify.
+   :param h: the handle of the store to modify.

-   :k: the key whose associated value is to be modified.
+   :param k: the key whose associated value is to be modified.
 The key must
       already exist.

-   :s: the string to append.
+   :param s: the string to append.

-   :e: the new expiration interval of the modified key.
+   :param e: the new expiration interval of the modified key.
 If null, the
       current expiration time isn't changed.